sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 So how to solve that?
 From my point of view there are two options:

-**The first option** is to create a MVI flow just for `LoadingView`.
+**The first option** is to create a MVI flow just for `LoadingView` (ProgressBar as View).
 We talked about MVC's original definition by Reenskaug.
 Do you remember?
 Every GUI widget has it's own Controller.
 But who says that every controller has to have his own model?
 We could share the Model (or observe just a part of a model).
 Guess what, sharing an Observable is pretty easy in RxJava, because there is an operator for that called `.share()`.
 So we could have our own MVI / MVP flow with just the `ProgressBar` as View.
 In general: **we should stop thinking that the whole screen is one huge view with one Controller / Presenter / ViewModel and one model**.

 **The second option** and in my opinion the better option is to have one Model that also propagates his state changes, i.e. before loading data from github the `model()` function would change the model to it's internal state "loading":